Isaac-Ayanda/DevOps_Projects/03.MERN-Web-Stack-Implementation/project3.md

-# Depoying Application on AWS cloud using MERN(MongoDB, Express, Angular, and Node) Stack
+# Depoying Application on AWS cloud using MERN(MongoDB, Express, REACT, and Node) Stack
 - In this Project I created a simple To-Do and deployed it using MERN stack.
 - The frontend application uses React.js that communicates with the backend application written using Expressjs.
 - Mongodb backend is used for storing tasks in a database.